 For the past ten years, artists Geddes Levenson and Annie Blazejack have been collaborating.
 Together they experiment with painting as a way to conjure up impossible places.
 The world of paint is infinitely malleable, and they set loose a series of industrious explorers to manipulate their painted environment, opening portals, eating brush strokes, and merging with cosmic landscapes.

-The surfaces of their paintings are active, with energetic paint handling.
 The partially obscured or dissolving figures in their paintings are almost always women, and generally engaged in some kind of mysterious work.
 Perhaps only a foot or hand is in view, or perhaps the figure is camouflaged with her background, but she is still an agent of action, a portal through which the viewer can enter the painted plane.

 The environments of the paintings are often fractured or distorted, developing a tension between recognition and confusion.
 Their fragmented nature raises questions of scale and solidity.
 Blazejack and Levenson’s vivid color pallet and confident brushstrokes lure viewers into the unfamiliar; a painted space with it’s own system of rules and physics.